kahlon1005/Tomcat7FormBasedJAAS/README.md

-###configure JDBCRealm JAAS for mysql and tomcat 7 with form based authentication
+#Configure JDBCRealm JAAS for mysql and tomcat 7 with form based authentication

-#MySql
+###MySql

 Prepare database
 Copy paste the following sql script and run from mysql command prompt